swling/form-builder/README.md

 ```

 - csrf_protection: used to add the hidden csrf input field to the form.
 Caution: the form builder does not provide any csrf implementation whatsoever.
 However,
 you can implement it yourself.
 See https://fatfreeframework.com/3.6/session.
-You might want to add something like this to your beforeroute method:
+You might want to add something like this to your beforeroute method in your controller:
 ```
 /**
  * Handles any csrf attack attempt.
 Will log off directly if one